girelaignacio/girelaignacio/README.md

-## Hi there 👋
+# Hi there 👋

-# About me
+## About me

 I'm Ignacio (a.k.a.
-Nacho), Data Scientist from Argentina 🇦🇷 (hincha del Más Grande :chicken:)
+Nacho), Data Scientist from Argentina 🇦🇷 ⭐⭐⭐ (y también hincha del Más Grande :chicken:)

 <!--
 **girelaignacio/girelaignacio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.